Swaroop-V/CorpConnect/README.md

-CorpConnect: 🏢 Corporate Employee Event Management Portal
+CorpKites: 🏢 Corporate Employee Event Management Portal

 A role-based web application for organizing, managing, and participating in corporate employee events across multiple companies.
 Built using React.js, CSS and MySQL.